adhirajghosh/RPTM_reid/README.md

 The code for [Relation Preserving Triplet Mining for Stabilizing the Triplet Loss in Vehicle Re-identification](https://arxiv.org/pdf/2110.07933.pdf)

-Work in progress.
+We will publish the working code for RPTM shortly before WACV 2023, around late December.
 Stay tuned for updates.